 Granted; we couldn’t agree more with you guys.
 However, there was a "small" problem to his journey back home and that problem had a name: Poseidon!
 Yep, god Poseidon was seriously pissed at Odysseus of playing a major role in the destruction of Troy…

-We say: common Poseidon, don’t be that immature because Odysseus invented a horse that, latter on, became known as the Trojan Horse (bummer)!
+We say: common Poseidon, don’t be that immature because Odysseus invented a horse that, later on, became known as the Trojan Horse (bummer)!
 Although, we do suspect that Poseidon was more likely ego-tripping because Odysseus actually managed to tremble on Poseidon’s ego (and his ego was BIGGGG); not once but twice!!!